Michael Symes (diplomat): Later life

 His regiment returned to England in 1806, and Symes was in poor health, but had a recommendation from Wellesley to the government.
 He was twice accommodated.
-First he had a seat at Carlow Borough from the middle of 1806.
+First he had a seat at Carlow from the middle of 1806.
 The arrangement came to an end with the 1806 general election.
 A seat in parliament was again found for him in January 1807, after he had unsuccessfully contested St Ives.
 He became Member of Parliament for Heytesbury.
 The occurrence of the 1807 general election in short succession cancelled this second arrangement, with Sir William à Court, 1st Baronet.
 Symes stood for Morpeth, but dropped out of parliament.

 Symes was sent in 1808 to Spain.
 He served during Sir John Moore's retreat to Coruña, suffered from the hardships of the campaign, and died on the way home, on board the transport Mary, on 22 January 1809.
 His body was taken from Portsmouth to Rochester, and buried in St. Margaret's Church on 3 February 1809.